PAWS RESCUE LEAGUE INC.

 what are my responsibilities as a foster?

 As a foster, you'll play a vital role in a dog's journey to their forever home.
-Your responsibilities include providing a safe, clean, and caring environment, monitoring any medical or behavioral issues, and transporting your foster dog to necessary medical appointments, adoption events, and other outings.
-Your love, care, and attention will help your foster dog thrive and become a well-adjusted companion for their future family.
+Your responsibilities include providing a safe, clean, and loving environment, monitoring any medical or behavioral issues, and transporting your foster dog to necessary veterinary appointments and adoption events.
+Additionally, we will rely on you to provide updated pictures/videos of your foster dog and information about their personality, likes and dislikes, quirks, etc. This will help us keep their bio up to date and ensure that we are matching them to a suitable adopter.
+Your love, care, and attention will help your foster dog thrive and become a well-adjusted companion for their future family!

 What if i can't attend each event?